 Rule Amplifies: 153.54, 307.86, 307.87, 307.88, 307.89, 307.90, 307.91

 Prior Effective Dates: 9/20/80, 8/13/82, 1/1/86 (Emer), 4/1/86, 10/1/86 (Emer), 12/15/86, 5/1/96, 9/5/97, 9/12/05, 10/30/06, 1/30/12

 Unless applicable local requirements are more restrictive, county family services agencies (CFSAs) and local Workforce Innovation and Opportunity Act (WIOA) areas shall use one of the following procurement methods when acquiring goods and/ or services paid for in whole or part with federal funds.

 (B) Procurement methods

-(a) CFSAs or local WIOA areas may acquire by micro-purchase any supplies or services in which the aggregate dollar amount does not exceed the micro-purchase threshold of three thousand dollars (or two thousand dollars in the case of acquisitions for construction pursuant to the Davis-Bacon Act as supplemented by department of labor regulations in 29 C.F.R. part 5).
+(a) CFSAs or local WIOA areas may acquire by micro-purchase any supplies or services in which the aggregate dollar amount does not exceed the micro-purchase threshold as set by the federal acquisition regulation at 48 C.F.R. subpart 2.1.

 (b) Micro purchases may be awarded without soliciting quotes for acquisitions of supplies or services if: